 “After you finished speaking to Hollinsky, what did you do?”

-“I went to the underground, to meet Annabelle at our dorm room.”
-Panic flooded her limbs and the violent shaking from earlier resumed.
-The idea of reliving what had been done seemed too much.
+“I went to the underground to meet Annabelle at our dorm room.”
+Panic flooded her limbs, and the violent shaking from earlier resumed.

-And then, without want, flashes of the underground bombarded her mind’s eye: her walking down the stairs to the main door that led to the underground; the echo of her red pumps on the marble-like flooring, the chill that swarmed her once she entered the tunnel, from being so far under the earth.
+Flashes of the underground bombarded her mind’s eye: her walking down the stairs to the main door that led to the underground; the echo of her red pumps on the marble-like flooring, the chill that swarmed her once she entered the tunnel.

 Her thoughts had rested on her fifth positioning, her fingers ghost-walking the music notes as her footsteps echoed.
 Their first big concert was that weekend, and her parents were coming to town to watch.
-She remembered feeling really happy.
-Really excited.
-And then she stepped into the south tunnel, an off-shoot from the west, as it edged toward the base of her and Annabelle’s dorm.
+She remembered feeling really happy—excited.
+She’d stepped into the south tunnel, an off-shoot from the west, as it edged toward the base of her and Annabelle’s dorm.

 The underground always smelled musty and locked up, like there was never any spring cleaning done—never a blast of clean wind to air it out—but now there was another smell that infiltrated her mind.
 A metallic smell, like she stepped into a chemistry lab and someone was doing an experiment.

-She heard whimpering first.
-Then harsh grunting.
+She heard whimpering first, then harsh grunting.
 Were people having sex down here?
 She half giggled and cringed at the idea of catching someone in the act.
-Seriously, what were they thinking?

 The man kneeling over Annabelle looked up at Hetty.
-He watched her run toward him, unnerved, as if what he did was a normal activity everyone did—mutilating beautiful young women.
+He watched her run toward him, unnerved as if mutilating beautiful young women was a normal activity.

-Then, still staring at Hetty, he shoved a long metal blade into Annabelle’s gut, twisting and thrusting it over and over until he filled whatever sick quota he had in his mind, and then he slit her throat.
-Careful to side step her body, he stood and moved away from Annabelle, with his sights still on Hetty, as she pounded her way down the hall toward him.
+The man shoved a long metal blade into Annabelle’s gut, twisting and thrusting it over and over until he filled whatever sick quota he had in his mind, then he slit her throat.
+Careful to sidestep her body, he stood and moved away from Annabelle, with his sights still on Hetty, as she pounded her way down the hall toward him.

-Hetty ran faster, crying uncontrollably, yelling at the man to leave her friend alone.
+Hetty ran faster, crying, yelling at the man to leave her friend alone.
 The short-heels on her red pumps thudded the floor, jarring the tiny bones of her feet.
 She felt like she was in a nightmare, running with all her might but never seeming to make any headway.

 She panted and pumped her arms.
 Her swinging bag, loaded down with sheet music and her book on music theory, hit the front of her legs, a dull whack every few seconds.
-She would have bruises later.
-Lots of them.
-Nothing like Annabelle though.
+She’d have bruises later, lots of them.
+Nothing like Annabelle, though.
 Must get to Annabelle.

-The awful man swiveled round on the balls of his feet and ran, soon disappearing down the bright-lit underground.
+The man swiveled on the balls of his feet and sprinted, soon disappearing down the bright-lit underground.
 By the time Hetty slid to Annabelle’s side, the man was gone.

 Annabelle’s eyes looked through her.
 Her red sticky blood imprinted itself on Hetty’s clothes and hands.
 Hetty fumbled Annabelle to her breast and rocked her back and forth, alternating between yelling for help and madly praying.
-Please don’t let her die.
-Please don’t let her die.
+Please don’t die.
+Please don’t die.